Brinker International announces the offering price of the notes - ExBulletin

 Brinker International announces the offering price of the notes

+DALLAS, June 22, 2023 /PRNewswire/ — Brinker International, Inc .
+(NYSE: Eat) (the “Company”) today announced that it has evaluated its previously announced private note offering and has agreed to issue and sell 350 million dollars 8.250% aggregate principal amount of senior unsecured notes due 2030 (the “Notes”).
+The notes were sold to qualified purchasers at 100% of the principal amount.

 The Notes will be guaranteed on an unsecured basis by each of the Company’s subsidiaries guaranteeing its revolving credit facility.
 The net proceeds from the offering of the notes will be used to repay a portion of the outstanding indebtedness under the Company’s revolving credit facility.
-Closing of the offering of the notes is scheduled to occur on June 27, 2023, subject to customary closing conditions.
+Closing of the Notes offering is scheduled to occur on June 27, 2023subject to customary closing conditions.

-The notes have not been and will not be registered under the Securities Act of 1933, as amended (the “Securities Act”) or any state securities laws, and may not be offered or sold in
+The notes have not been and will not be registered under the Securities Act of 1933, as amended (the “Securities Act”) or any state securities laws, and may not be offered or sold in United States or for US persons who lack registration or an applicable exemption from these registration requirements.
+Accordingly, the notes were offered and sold only to persons believed to be qualified institutional buyers pursuant to Rule 144A under the Securities Act and to non-US persons in offshore transactions abroad.
+United States pursuant to Regulation S under the Securities Act.
+This release will not constitute an offer to sell or the solicitation of an offer to buy, nor will there be any sale of the Notes in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or other jurisdiction.

 About Brinker

-Brinker International, Inc. is one of the world’s leading casual dining restaurant companies and home to Chili’s® Grill & Bar, Maggiano’s Little Italy® and the It’s Just Wings® virtual brand.
-Founded in 1975 in
+Brinker International, Inc. is one of the world’s leading casual dining restaurant companies and home to Chili’s Grill & Bar, Maggiano’s Little Italy and the virtual brand It’s Just Wings.
+Founded in 1975 in Dallas, Texas, we’ve gone far from home, but we’ve stayed true to our roots.
+Brinker owns, operates or franchises more than 1,600 restaurants in 29 countries and two US territories.
+Our passion is to make everyone feel special, and we hope you feel that passion every time you visit one of our restaurants or invite us into your home through takeout or delivery.

 Forward-looking statements